H3nkl3r/FindMyAccounts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
-labels: ''
+labels: [bug]

-assignees: ''
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to fill out this bug report!
+  - type: textarea
+    id: description
+    attributes:
+      label: Describe the bug
+      description: A clear and concise description of what the bug is.
+    validations:
+      required: true
+- type: textarea
+  attributes:
+    label: Steps To Reproduce
+    description: Steps to reproduce the behavior.
+    placeholder: |
+      1. In this environment...
+      2. With this config...
+      3. Run '...'
+      4. See error...
+  validations:
+    required: false
+  - type: textarea
+    id: expected
+    attributes:
+      label: Expected behavior
+      description: A clear and concise description of what you expected to happen.
+    validations:
+      required: true
+  - type: textarea
+    id: logs
+    attributes:
+      label: Relevant log output
+      description: Please copy and paste any relevant log output.
+This will be automatically formatted into code, so no need for backticks.
+      render: shell
+- type: textarea
+  attributes:
+    label: Anything else?
+    description: |
+      Links?
+References?
+Anything that will give us more context about the issue you are encountering!

+      Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+  validations:
+    required: false

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.